programmfabrik/easydb-documentation/en/sysadmin/konfiguration/plugin/plugin.md

 # Plugin configuration

-The easydb5 already contains several plugins, these are marked "base" in the configuration.
+The easydb5 already contains several plugins, which are marked with "base" in the configuration.

-These plugins only need to be activated, in the central configuration file `easydb5-master.yml` whose location has been set during the [installation](/sysadmin/installation/installation.html#mount).
+These plugins only need to be activated via the central configuration file `easydb5-master.yml`.
+Its location has been set during the [installation](/sysadmin/installation/installation.html#mount).

 In this example, the custom-data-type-link plug-in is configured as active: